jonesor/compadreDB/COMADRE-UserGuide/COMADRE-UserGuide.md

 ### `NumberPopulations`

 **Definition:** Number of populations of the study species.
 This variable refers to the number of populations as defined by the author.
-Within-site replication of permanent plots are not considered to be different populations (see below)
+Within-site replication of permanent plots or similar are not considered to be different populations (see below)

 ##### Possible values: